Hysteroscopic Sterilization With The Essure Device

-Bayer HealthCare’s Essure device—a hysteroscopic sterilization implant—is at the forefront of lawsuits which allege that Bayer attempted to conceal information regarding the implant’s safety.
+Bayer HealthCare’s Essure device – a hysteroscopic sterilization implant – is at the forefront of lawsuits that allege that Bayer attempted to conceal information regarding the implant’s safety.

 Sterilization is one of the most common forms of contraception for women throughout the world.
 In the United States alone, millions of women have undergone laparoscopic or hysteroscopic sterilization procedures as a means of providing permanent birth control.

-In 2002, Bayer HealthCare received pre-market approval from the Food and Drug Administration (FDA) for its Essure device; a hysteroscopic implant method of sterilization that provided a less invasive alternative to other hysteroscopic procedures used.
+In 2002, Bayer HealthCare received premarket approval from the Food and Drug Administration (FDA) for its Essure device, a hysteroscopic implant method of sterilization that provided a less invasive alternative to other hysteroscopic procedures used.
 During the procedure, metal coils are implanted into a patient’s fallopian tubes.
-The theory behind the device is that over a period of time scar tissue would form around the coils, thereby blocking the ability for conception to take place.
-The Essure device amassed popularity with physicians and patients shortly after market introduction due to the fact that the procedure required less time and money, and the use of anesthesia was not required.
+The theory behind the device is that over a period of time, scar tissue would form around the coils, thereby blocking the ability for conception to take place.
+The Essure device amassed popularity with physicians and patients shortly after market introduction due to the fact that the procedure required less time and money and that the use of anesthesia was not required.

 Adverse Effects

 Over the past ten years, thousands of women have filed adverse effect reports with the FDA, detailing complications after receiving the Essure implant.
-The most common complications reported have related to severe pain in the pelvis, hemorrhaging and migration of the device within the uterus.
-Such effects have necessitated operation, and in some instances removal of the device.
+The most common complications reported have been related to severe pain in the pelvis, hemorrhaging and migration of the device within the uterus.
+Such effects have necessitated operation and, in some instances, removal of the device.
 The effects caused by additional operations have led to ectopic and unintended pregnancies, which can be potentially fatal under certain conditions.

 Reported side effects of the device include: